-Well, they misstated his doctrines and charged him with false witnesses (Ellen White, The Sanctified Life 70.3).
+Well, they misstated his doctrines and charged him with false witnesses 8.

 They “accused him as a seditious person, publicly teaching theories which would subvert the nation.”

-By these accusations, John’s enemies hoped to bring about his death (Ellen White, The Acts of the Apostles 569.3).
+Through these accusations, John’s enemies hoped to bring about his death 9.

-So, they sent John to Emperor Domitian in 81 AD (Wilson, 2020).
+So, they sent him to Emperor Domitian in 81 AD 10.
 They took the opportunity since that time there was Christian persecution going on.

 What would you do if you were John?

 True enough, John had no trace of burn on his skin.
-Also, he wasn’t poisoned by the drink.
+Neither he was poisoned by the drink.

 But John replied, “My Master patiently submitted to all that Satan…could devise to humiliate and torture Him.
 He gave His life to save the world.”